ThomsonAdsett has designed the new world-class Nissan Arena.

 “Netball is right at the heart of Queensland sport and the Centre will support the development of our state’s emerging talents, so we can continue to produce some of the best netball players in the world,” Palaszczuk says.

 Queensland’s Minister for Sport, Mick De Brenni also recognises that the project is an important milestone for women’s sport in Queensland.

-“The Queensland State Netball Centre is appropriate recognition of a sport that is predominantly played by women and girls and run by women and girls,” De Brenni says.
+“The Nissan Arena is appropriate recognition of a sport that is predominantly played by women and girls and run by women and girls,” De Brenni says.